-- . commercially exploit the Software: - · use the Software in connection with an agreement with other individuals to wager any money or other thing of value; - distribute, lease, license, sell, rent, convert into convertible currency, or otherwise transfer or assign the Software, or any copies of the Software, including but not limited to Virtual Goods or Virtual Currency (defined below) without the express prior written consent of Licensor or as expressly set forth in this Agreement; - . make a copy of the Software or any part thereof (other than as set forth herein); - make a copy of the Software available on a network for use or download by multiple users; - except as otherwise specifically provided by the Software or this Agreement, use or install the Software (or permit others to do same) on a network, for on-line use, or on more than one computer or gaming unit at the same time; - copy the Software onto a hard drive or other storage device in order to bypass the requirement to run the Software from the included Blu-ray Disc (this prohibition does not apply to copies in whole or in part that may be made by the Software itself during installation in order to run more efficiently); - use or copy the Software at a computer gaming center or any other location-based site; provided, that Licensor may offer you a separate license agreement to make the Software available for commercial use; - reverse engineer, decompile, disassemble, display, perform, prepare derivative works based on, or otherwise modify the Software, in whole or in part; - remove or modify any proprietary notices, marks, or labels contained on or within the Software; - restrict or inhibit any other user from using and enjoying any online features of the Software: - cheat (including but not limited to utilizing exploits or glitches) or utilize any unauthorized robot, spider, or other program in connection with any online features of the Software; - . violate any terms, policies, licenses, or code of conduct for any online features of the Software; or - transport, export, or re-export (directly or indirectly) into any country forbidden to receive the Software by any U.S. export laws or regulations or U.S. economic sanctions or otherwise violate any laws or regulations, or the laws of the country in which the Software was obtained, which may be amended from time to time.
+- · commercially exploit the Software; - use the Software in connection with an agreement with other individuals to wager any money or other thing of value; - distribute, lease, license, sell, rent, convert into convertible currency, or otherwise transfer or assign the Software, or any copies of the Software, including but not limited to Virtual Goods or Virtual Currency (defined below) without the express prior written consent of Licensor or as expressly set forth in this Agreement; - make a copy of the Software or any part thereof (other than as set forth herein); - make a copy of the Software available on a network for use or download by multiple users; - except as otherwise specifically provided by the Software or this Agreement, use or install the Software (or permit others to do same) on a network, for on-line use, or on more than one computer or gaming unit at the same time: - copy the Software onto a hard drive or other storage device in order to bypass the requirement to run the Software from the included CD-ROM or DVD-ROM (this prohibition does not apply to copies in whole or in part that may be made by the Software itself during installation in order to run more efficiently); - use or copy the Software at a computer gaming center or any other location-based site; provided, that Licensor may offer you a separate license agreement to make the Software available for commercial use: - reverse engineer, decompile, disassemble, display, perform, prepare derivative works based on, or otherwise modify the Software, in whole or in part; - remove or modify any proprietary notices, marks, or labels contained on or within the Software; - restrict or inhibit any other user from using and enjoying any online features of the Software; - cheat (including but not limited to utilizing exploits or glitches) or utilize any unauthorized robot, spider, or other program in connection with any online features of the Software; - violate any terms, policies, licenses, or code of conduct for any online features of the Software; or - transport, export, or re-export (directly or indirectly) into any country forbidden to receive the Software by any U.S. export laws or regulations or U.S. economic sanctions or otherwise violate any laws or regulations, or the laws of the country in which the Software was obtained, which may be amended from time to time.

-ACCESS TO SPECIAL FEATURES AND/OR SERVICES, INCLUDING DIGITAL COPIES: Software download, redemption of a unique serial code, registration of the Software, membership in a third-party service and/or membership in a Licensor service (including acceptance of related terms and policies) may be required to activate the Software, access digital copies of the Software, or access access digital copies of the Software, or access digital copies of the Software, or access access digital copies of the Software, or access defined below per serial code and access to Special Features is limited to a single User Account (as defined below) per serial code and access to Special Features cannot be transferred, sold, leased, licensed, render, converted into convertible virtual currency, or re-registered by another user unless otherwise accesses societied.
-The ordinary buspersed any other term in this Agreement.
+ACCESS TO SPECIAL FEATURES AND/OR SERVICES, INCLUDING DIGITAL COPIES: Software download, redemption of a unique serial code, registration of the Software, membership in a thirdparty service and/or membership in a Licensor service (including acceptance of related terms and policies) may be required to activate the Software, access digital copies of the Software, or access certain un-lockable, downloadable, online, or other special content, services, and/or functions (collectively, "Special Features").
+Access to Special Features is limited to a single User Account (as defined below) per serial code and access to Special Features cannot be transferred, sold, leased, licensed, rented, converted into convertible virtual currency, or re-registered by another user unless otherwise expressly specified.
+The provisions of this paragraph supersede any other term in this Agreement.